top of page

 Right now, I can’t wait to hit the road.
 To feel the wind in my hair.
 To sing at the top of my lungs.
 To ponder, take inventory, and reevaluate where life has brought me, and where I want to go from here.

 I don’t know if I’ll have major epiphanies or insights.
 I don’t know if I’ll hear the voice of God or feel closer to Jesus.
-Will I recognize whispers sent to the truest parts of my spirit?
+Will I recognize whispers sent to the purest parts of my spirit?
 I don’t know if I’ll feel clearer about the steps ahead or get a better idea of the path ahead of me.

 I’ll cherish time with my “sister” in her new home.
 (She’s actually my sister-in-law, but she’s too much like a real sister, so we don’t use that term.)
 I can’t wait to chat, hug, and feel the warmth we share.